iTwin/itwinjs-core/docs/presentation/setup/index.md

    [[include:Presentation.Frontend.IModelAppStartup]]
    ```

-2. Register [PresentationRpcInterface]($presentation-common) when RPC system.
+2. Register [PresentationRpcInterface]($presentation-common) in RPC system.
 That's done by making sure the interface is included into the list of RPC interfaces when initializing one of the RPC managers.
 The below example uses [BentleyCloudRpcManager]($core-common).

    ``` ts
    [[include:Presentation.Common.RpcInterface.Imports]]